hsf-training/analysis-essentials/git/02-setup.md

 objectives:
 - "Configure `git` the first time it is used on a computer."
 - "Understand the meaning of the `--global` configuration flag."
-keypoints:
--   "Use `git config` to configure a user name, email address, editor, and other preferences once per machine."
 ---
 # Setting Up Git